kiranj0shi/Play-Store-App-Review-Analysis/README.md

 • Price
 • Content Rating
 # Conclusion
+• Game category has the most
+number of downloads and ratings, and Event category has the maximum number of average rating.
+• The size and free/paid apps category affected the maximum number of downloads.
+• We did not find any correlation between paid apps and number of downloads or ratings.
-Users prefer to pay for apps that are light-weighted.
+• Users prefer to pay for apps that are light-weighted.
 As app size get larger conversion rate decreases.